Babson-Global-Health-Innovation/medcom-mobile/README.md

 ## Setting Up the Project

+Prerequisites: Flutter & Git (see sections below if you're confused).
+Note that all commands are for \*nix terminals/shells.

+1. Join the [Babson Global Health Innovation GitHub org](https://github.com/Babson-Global-Health-Innovation) and get Commit privileges
+2. Clone the project: `git clone https://github.com/Babson-Global-Health-Innovation/medcom-mobile.git`
+3. Navigate inside the project directory. (e.g. `cd medcom-mobile`)
+4. Open a phone simulator (i.e. via android studio.
+Run `open -a Simulator` if you're on a Mac)
+5. Run `flutter run`.
+This will download project dependencies and launch the app in the simulator.
+6. Create a branch for your own work, commit/push to it, and open a pull request.
+7. Review pull-requests and merge if everything looks good.

 ## Learning Flutter

+Flutter is a mobile app development framework.

 A few resources to get you started if this is your first Flutter project: